-Tissue sampling and processing
+Tissue Sampling and Processing

 After obtaining informed consent using an institutional review board-approved protocol, we acquired adipose tissue from 10 healthy female donors undergoing liposuction of the abdomen or thighs.
 We used a cannula with a 2.5-mm inner diameter and a conventional liposuction machine.
 From each donor, five sample tubes were prepared.
 We carefully collected the most homogeneous samples possible, making an effort not to include debris or clumps.
 The sample was divided by weighing 1 g for each specimen.
-One sample of the five was directly subjected to the XTT assay, and another sample to the GPDH assay.
-The other three samples were processed by digestion with collagenase and centrifugation; each sample was mixed with 2 ml of 0.075% collagenase (Wako Pure Chemical Industries, Osaka, Japan) in phosphate-buffered saline (PBS), and incubated at 37 °C for 30 minutes.
-The digestion was terminated with 2 ml of PBS containing 10% fetal bovine serum (FBS), and the digested adipose tissue was centrifuged at $430 \times g$ for 5 minutes.
-After centrifugation, the top, middle, and bottom layers were respectively assessed by a cell-staining morphometric assay, the XTT assay, and the GPDH assay (Fig. 1).
+One sample of the five was directly subjected to the XTT assay, and another sample was directly subjected to the glycerol-3-phosphate dehydrogenase assay.
+The other three samples were processed by digestion with collagenase and centrifugation; each sample was mixed with 2 ml of 0.075% collagenase (Wako Pure Chemical Industries, Osaka, Japan) in phosphate-buffered saline and incubated at 37°C for 30 minutes.
+The digestion was terminated with 2 ml of phosphate-buffered saline containing 10% fetal bovine serum, and the digested adipose tissue was centrifuged at 430 g for 5 minutes.
+After centrifugation, the top, middle, and bottom layers were assessed by a cell-staining morphometric assay, the XTT assay, and the glycerol-3-phosphate dehydrogenase assay, respectively (Fig. 1).
 To avoid waiting time, we performed these assays simultaneously.
 We also performed each assay as immediately as possible.